Math rock

 Steve Albini was an influence in the math rock genre.

-Math rock is a style of alternative and indie rock with roots in bands such as King Crimson and Rush.
+Math rock is a style of alternative and indie rock with roots in bands such as King Crimson, Yes, and Rush.
 It is characterized by complex, atypical rhythmic structures (including irregular stopping and starting), counterpoint, odd time signatures, and extended chords.
-Bearing similarities to post-rock, math rock has been described as the "opposite side of the same coin".
+Math rock has been classified as a derivative or subgenre of experimental rock, sharing its avant-garde ethos and emphasis on through-composed structure rather than traditional song forms.
+The genre has additionally been described as bearing similarities to post-rock, as the "opposite side of the same coin".
 Opting for a "rockier" approach to songwriting and timbres, the style is often performed by smaller ensembles which emphasize the role of the guitar.

 History and precursors

 The albums Red and Discipline by King Crimson, as well as Spiderland by Slint, are generally considered seminal influences on the development of math rock.
 The Canadian punk rock group Nomeansno (founded in 1979 and inactive as of 2016) have been cited by music critics as a "secret influence" on math rock, predating much of the genre's development by more than a decade.
-An even more avant-garde group of the same era, Massacre, featured the guitarist Fred Frith and the bassist Bill Laswell.
+The American group Massacre, an even more avant-garde group of the same era, featured the guitarist Fred Frith and the bassist Bill Laswell.
 With some influence from the rapid-fire energy of punk, Massacre's influential music used complex rhythmic characteristics.
 Black Flag's 1984 album, My War, also included unusual polyrhythms.

 Two songs on Yes' album Fragile (1971) have drawn attention – Paul Lester of Classic Rock writes that "Five Per Cent for Nothing" finds drummer Bill Bruford "inventing math rock", while "Heart of the Sunrise" was described by Pitchforks Chris Dahlen, Dominique Leone and Joe Tangari as "a deftly constructed proto math-rock epic".

 Polvo, Don Caballero, Slint, Bitch Magnet, Bastro and Ruins are the genre's pioneers.

 Examples of modern math rock bands include Delta Sleep, Covet, Tricot, and TTNG.